 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to submit a thread in response to the provided prompt for each forum.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to submit a thread in response to the provided prompt for each discussion.
 Each thread must be at least 300 words and demonstrate course-related knowledge.
 In addition to the thread, the student is required to reply to 2 classmates’ threads.
 Each reply must be at least 150 words.
+Please refer to the assignment instruction and grading rubric for more detail.

 The student will select a topic related to juvenile justice from the provided list or choose a topic covered in the course textbook.
 The student must explain why he or she has chosen this topic in 1–2 sentences.

-The student will provide an in-depth outline of his or her research paper.
+The student will provide an in-depth outline of their research paper.
 The outline must contain headings that correlate to the chosen topic.

-The student will submit a rough draft of his or her research paper that expands on the outline and addresses all sections thoroughly.
+The student will submit a rough draft of their research paper that expands on the outline and addresses all sections thoroughly.
 The rough draft must be at least 5 pages (excluding the title page, abstract, tables of contents, reference list, and appendices), follow current APA format, and include at least 5 primary references and 5 biblical references.

-The student will submit the final draft of his or her research paper.
+The student will submit the final draft of their research paper.
 The final draft must be at least 5 pages (excluding the title page, abstract, tables of contents, reference list, and appendices), follow current APA format, and include at least 5 primary references and 5 biblical references.

 There will be 3 quizzes.
-Quiz 1 will cover chapters 1–6 of the textbook, Quiz 2 will cover chapters 7–12, and Quiz 3 will cover chapters 13–14.
-Each quiz will be open-book/open-notes, contain 40 multiple-choice and true/false questions, and have a time limit of 1 hour and 15 minutes.
+The quizzes will be open-notes and open-book.
+Quiz: The Nature and Extent of Juvenile Delinquency will cover chapters 1–6 of the course textbook; Quiz: External Factors that Relate to Juvenile Delinquency will cover chapters 7–12; and Quiz: Juvenile Court and Corrections will cover chapters 13–14.
+Each quiz will contain 40 multiple-choice and true/false questions.
+The student will have 1 hour and 15 minutes to complete each quiz.